dosuken123/langapp/docs/pipelines.md

 # Pipelines

+Pipeline is a sequence of data processing steps that receives input and produce artifact as output.
+The artifacts can be used in downstream pipelines for complicated scenario.

-Pipelines are definition of the data process flow.
-In LangChain terms, [Chains](https://docs.langchain.com/docs/components/chains/) and [Agents](https://docs.langchain.com/docs/components/agents/) fall into this structure.
+In LangChain, [Chains](https://docs.langchain.com/docs/components/chains/) and [Agents](https://docs.langchain.com/docs/components/agents/) fall into this abstraction.

 Pipelines are composable and reusable.
 It supports DAG (Directed Acyclic Graph) style composability to let you concatenate sequence of data flow across the system.